freenas/freenas-docs/userguide/storage.rst

    Are you sure you want to continue connecting (yes/no)?

-Verify that this is the correct target computer and type :literal:`yes`.
+Verify that this is the correct target computer from the proceeding information on the screen and type :literal:`yes`.
 At this point, an :ref:`SSH` shell connection is open to the target system, *Beta*.

 If a password is requested, SSH authentication is not working.
 See :numref:`Figure %s <zfs_copy_replication_key_fig>` above.
 This key